-An unclean environment will encourage all kinds of nasties from parasites to bacteria.
+A dirty environment will encourage all kinds of nasties from parasites to bacteria.
 These can seriously damage your guinea pigs health.
-Their housing needs daily cleaning to ensure they avoid these problems.
-Get the tips on how to clean your guinea pig housing.
+Your guinea pigs’ housing needs daily spot cleaning and a regular full clean to ensure they avoid these problems.

 Your guinea pig’s mental health is just as important as his physical wellbeing.
 This means that it is important he is living in an environment that isn’t boring.
 If he does become bored, he will show signs of stress.

-Change the environment regularly with interesting things to smell out, play with and chew.
+Change the environment regularly with interesting things to forage, play with, and chew.

 Remember that guinea pig’s love companionship and should always be housed in a pair (if male and female are together then the male should be neutered as they breed very quickly).

 Guinea pigs are sociable creatures, though some breeds can initially seem very shy, they do like having regular interaction with their humans.
 Playtime and grooming are a great way to bond but also provide essential stimulation

 If you adopt a guinea pig who seems to dislike being stroked or held, it could be because they were mishandled or treated roughly by a previous owner.
 Don’t give up.
-Hold them for 5 minutes at a time and be gentle with them.
-They will gradually get used to being loved and you may be surprised at the improvement in their temperament after a few weeks.
-Here is more advice on how to pick up and hold guinea pigs.
+Hold your guinea pig for 5 minutes at a time and be gentle with them.
+They will gradually get used to being loved, and you may be surprised at the improvement in their temperament after a few weeks.

 It is a good idea to weigh your guinea pig weekly and record their weight so you can monitor weight gain or loss.
 Significant weight loss or gain can mean they are sick and need to be checked over by a vet.

 If you handle your guinea pigs on a regular basis, you will get to know what is normal behavior.
 This means that if they do become ill you are more likely to notice that something is wrong and hopefully get them to the vet before it gets too serious.